RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/context-settings.md

 There are several ways to set up the local settings.

 - Plugin setting tab
-- "Open Local Settings for the Current Note" command
+- "Open local settings for the current note" command
 - "Open local settings for the current note" button in math callout settings

 ## Description